-Arriving in Silves via the traditional fishing boats that sail down the Arada River from Portimão.
-These tours depart from the harbour in Portimão provide 2-3 hours in Silves before returning to Portimão.
+If you are traveling to Silves from Portimao (or Praia da Rocha) catch one of the traditional fishing boat tours which sail up the Arada River.
+These tours depart from the Portimão harbour and provide 2-3 hours in Silves before returning to Portimão.

 Travel to Silves

-The simplest method to travel to Silves is via rental car, Silves has a large car park to the south west of the town and is just a short walk to the historic centre.
-Never try driving in central Silves as the roads are a maze of narrow streets not designed for modern traffic.
+The easiest method to travel to Silves is by rental car, and driving in the Algarve is very easy, with low traffic volumes and good roads.
+Silves has a large car park to the south west of the town and is just a short walk to the historic centre but never try driving in central Silves as the roads are a maze of narrow streets, not designed for modern traffic.

-Visitors without a rental car can easily visit Silves as there are good bus and train connections.
-Public transport is very cheap in Portugal but always check local timetables before planning a day trip as some bus routes have limited services, especially on Sundays.
+Visitors without a rental car can easily visit Silves as there are multiple bus and train connections.
+Public transport is very cheap in Portugal but always check local timetables before planning a day trip as departures can be very irregular, especially on Sundays.